s-blu/writerey/docs/en/guide.md

 ## Projects, Folders and Documents

 All your writing projects begin with exactly that: A project.
-To create one, hit the blue button on the side bar and give it a fancy name.
+To create one, hit the blue button on the sidebar and give it a fancy name.

 Inside a project you can create folders and documents, the hearth of your writing projects.
 Hit the "More" Menu on the side bar and create them at your liking.
 To create a folder/document inside another folder, use the menu on the folder.